PRAEst-76/Omera/_posts/2025-08-30-Racing_Mechanics.md

 From what I've discovered the standard chase rules in D&D are considered to be quite dull and people usually have to improvise to make it interesting.

 I didn't feel any of the suggestions fit my situation, which is not a chase, but a race.
 So I've chucked something together.
-It may or may not need more work:
+It may or may not need more work.

 So here goes: